Naveen-kumar0/Real_estate_prediction/README.md

 - `notebooks/`: Jupyter notebooks containing the code for data exploration, preprocessing, and model training.
 - `src/`: Python source code for the model and deployment scripts.
 - `data/`: Raw and processed datasets used in the project.
-- `images/`: Images used in the README file.

 ## Getting Started